Tariq-Mehmood-Malik/Kubernetes/final-assingment.md

         claimName: db-pvc
 ```

-Now lets create a service for our Database through which the app deployment / pods can communicate with DB pod.
+Now lets create a service for our Database through which the our app deployment pods can communicate with DB pod.

 ##### app-svc.yaml
 ```yaml